hellowac/graphicsbook-zh-cn/docs/glossary.rst

     viewing
         Setting the position and orientation of the viewer in a 3D world, which determine what will be visible when the 2D image of a 3D world is rendered.

+    viewing transformation
-    *[viewing transformation]:  The transformation in 3D graphics that maps world coordinates to eye coordinates.
+        The transformation in 3D graphics that maps world coordinates to eye coordinates.
 The viewing transform establishes the position, orientation, and scale of the viewer in the world.

     viewport
         The rectangular area in which the image for 2D or 3D graphics is displayed.
 The coordinates on the viewport are pixel coordinates, more properly called device coordinates since they are actual physical coordinates on the device where the image is being displayed.